MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Authentication.md

 ## Anonymous access

-There are a number of [publicly accessible FHIR servers](https://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing).
+There are many [publicly accessible FHIR servers](https://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing).
 To enable testing with these public servers, the Power Query connector for FHIR supports the "Anonymous" authentication scheme.
 For example to access the public https://vonk.fire.ly server:

 1. Enter the URL of the public Vonk server.